bunmin/docker-swoole-laravel-octane/README.md

 To get started, make sure you have [Docker installed](https://docs.docker.com/get-docker/) on your system, and then clone this repository.

+Next, spin up the containers for the web server by running this step :
+#### Configure, Install packages & run docker
-Next, navigate to this repository that you have cloned before, then copy `.env.example` to `.env` and you can update `.env` as you wish.
+1. Navigate to this repository that you have cloned before, then copy `.env.example` to `.env` and you can update `.env` as you wish.

-After that spin up the containers for the web server by running this step :
-#### Install packages & run docker
+2. You are will need create **.env** file for laravel app.
+Navigate to the **app** folder, where is in this repo located in `./app`, then copy `.env.example` to `.env` and you can update `.env` as you wish.
+But for this step please let be it same with `.env.example` becase i'm have adjuts its with **docker env**.
-1. `$ docker-compose run --rm composer install`, you need install laravel packages for first time
+3. `$ docker-compose run --rm composer install`, you need install laravel packages for first time.
-2. `$ docker-compose run --rm npm install chokidar`, this package needed for run watcher in development environments.
+4. `$ docker-compose run --rm npm install chokidar`, this package needed for run watcher in development environments.
-3. `$ docker-compose up -d --build site`, this comment will build and running **site** service and other services needed in `docker-compose.yml` file.
+5. `$ docker-compose up -d --build site`, this comment will build and running **site** service and other services needed in `docker-compose.yml` file.

 After all services done created and without error, you can access `http://localhost` in your browser, then *tada...* your site with docker and laravel octane is running.